fancytigerdustball/stack-it/README.md

 ### bad.py

-BAD is so BAD its good! (wait what)
+BAD is so BAD its good! (wait what 😕)

 BAD, (Bar Alignment Dropper) isn't bad, its BAD.